Ankit-github-io/Ankit-github-io/README.md

 - **GitHub:** [github.com/Ankit-github-io](https://github.com/Ankit-github-io)
 - **LinkedIn:** [linkedin.com/in/ankit-maurya-988793274](https://www.linkedin.com/in/ankit-maurya-988793274/)

 Feel free to reach out to me via email or connect with me on LinkedIn.
-I am open to discussing new opportunities, collaborations, or answering any questions you may have.
+I am open to discussing new opportunities, and collaborations, or answering any questions you may have.
 You can also explore my GitHub profile to see more of my projects and contributions.

 Looking forward to hearing from you!